LegendaryLinux/FidelisComponents/FancySelect/README.md

 provided in the `options` prop.
 This function is automatically run when the component is first mounted.

+**width** (optional: number)
+A number which defines the width in pixels of the FancySelect component and its options

 Example Usage
 -------------
 Install: